JulGvoz/twisted-fates/README.md

 [Cutthroat](#Cutthroat) was executed today, and Savage decides to target the dead [Cutthroat](#Cutthroat) to hide a kill.

 ## Wanton
-"Each night\*, if an evil player nominated today, all non-evil players are poisoned tonight.
+"Each night\*, if an evil player nominated today, all other non-evil players are poisoned tonight.
 Otherwise, a player dies tonight."

 <img src="https://raw.githubusercontent.com/JulGvoz/twisted-fates/master/original-icons/wanton.png" alt="wanton" width="100">